patternplate/patternplate/docs/reference/documentation.md

 Markdown in `patternplate` supports all features of [GitHub flavored markdown][github-flavored-markdown].

-Additionally you can configure the order and display of documentation [frontmatter][frontmatter] blocks.
+Additionally you can configure the order and display of documentation via [frontmatter][frontmatter] blocks.

 ## Global documentation